 AED 300 for a 90-minute horseback riding lesson.

-Restaurants near Mushrif Park in Dubai are in this list:
+Restaurants near Mushrif Park in Dubai

 - Indian and Asian cuisine is served at Puranmal, which is a good vegetarian restaurant.
 The eatery is also recognized for its desserts and sweets that are vegan and flavorful.